hal-efecan/smarterClick/README.md

 Running your script will mean any element that you hover over will have a red outline, and clicking on it will show it's selected path at the bottom of the page.

 ## comments:
-Tried to write script using functional programming by breaking up functions into smaller
+Tried to write script using functional programming by breaking up functions into smaller more composable units.
-more succinct units.

 ### **Resources used**: